apache/kvrocks-website/community/how-to-release.md

 review and vote for this release.

 Kvrocks is a distributed key value NoSQL database that uses RocksDB as the storage engine and is compatible with Redis protocol.
-The current release provides the first official package, resolves all of the license issues, many improvements and fixes many bugs.
+The current release provides ..., many new features, many improvements and fixes many bugs.

 Kvrocks community vote thread: